 No matter how “low” your students are at the beginning of the school year, keep raising the bar.
 And nothing is too “basic” to review.
 If your seniors don’t understand parts of speech, don’t refuse to review it just because they “should have learned it already.”

 Great grammar instruction is recursive.
 Constant review is crucial.

-How to Teach Grammar Step 6: Apply Grammar to Real-life Writing Tasks
+How to Teach Grammar to High School Students Step 7: Apply Grammar to Real-life Writing Tasks